RockNRui/Common-Damage-Library/README.md

+# THIS DATAPACK IS RETIRED

+Come 1.19.4, the main use case of this datapack has been made obsolete by the `/damage` command.
+Because of this, I will no longer be supporting or updating this datapack.

+The remaining useful parts, mob true damage, player true damage, mob healing, and player healing have all been moved over to my utility datapack Black Box Library (BBL.)

+You can find that here: https://github.com/RockNRui/Black-Box-Library

+The below doccumentation is left as-is and any strange wording implying its usefulness will not be touched.

 # Common Damage Library
-A minecraft datapack for 1.19 to deal custom amounts of damage and healing to mobs and players.
+A minecraft datapack for 1.19.3 or lower to deal custom amounts of damage and healing to mobs and players.

 Credits: